bayfrontmedia/bones/docs/services/filters.md

 which is added to the service container with alias `filters`.

-The concept of filters is that certain values are [filtered](#filters), adding the ability to alter the value before it is used by the app.
+The concept of filters is that certain values are [filtered](#filters), adding the ability to alter the value before it is sent in the response.
 One or multiple [subscriptions](#creating-a-subscription) can be assigned to each filter.

 Since the service container is used to instantiate the filter subscribers, you can type-hint any dependencies